karkman/MMB-117_EnvironmentalMicrobiology/Exercises/StatisticalAnalyses.md

 physeq_ra <- transform_sample_counts(physeq, function(x) x / sum(x))
 ```

-For CLR transformation we can use `decostand` function from vegan
+For CLR transformation we use `decostand` function from vegan package.
-package.
 We need to extract the ASV table from the phyloseq object and then make
 a new objet and store the transformed count to that object.
 But you can find many other packages that can do this.